 TL;DR: RealTalk’s Accomplishments

-Ingenuity: The RealTalk team managed to create this project in their spare time (seriously: read our blurb on Meta Labs in the Read More section of this article), and despite this, has managed to achieve a new landmark for realistic voice synthesis.
+Ingenuity: The RealTalk team managed to create this project as a side venture to their main workloads, and despite this, has managed to achieve a new landmark for realistic voice synthesis.
 In addition, the system the team’s created is totally different in terms of architecture from what any other system for speech synthesis existing today.
 In particular, the team’s focus on making the model more stable for production is one area that few other researchers have focussed on.

 Generating A Realistic Male Voice: Historically, AI speech synthesis systems have been difficult to train on male and other low-pitched voices.
 The reason why is quite technical, so we won’t go into depth here, but the main reason they are more difficult to replicate than female and higher-pitched voices is that male voices’ lower register appears less differentiated in spectrogram format.
 The RealTalk team overcame this hurdle by adopting a handful of proprietary techniques.